DarkTemplar0007/DarkTemplar0007/README.md

 - 👋 Hi, I’m @DarkTemplar0007 a talking donkey
-- 👀 I’m interested in python, c,torturing myself with gentoo
+- 👀 I’m interested in python, c,torturing myself with ~~gentoo~~ nixos
-- 🌱 I’m currently learning python and ebuild scripts
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ..............just dont.
-Not good idea
+- 📫 How to reach me

 <!---
 DarkTemplar0007/DarkTemplar0007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.